 You can go into a clinic to undergo an HbA1c test.
 During this process, a healthcare provider will take a blood sample from a vein in your arm, which will be collected in a test tube or vial.
 Typically, it’ll take no more than 5 minutes to complete.

-You can also measure your blood sugar levels at home with a home-collection HbA1c test.
+You can also measure your blood sugar levels at home with a home-collection HbA1c blood test.

 With an at-home test, you can measure your average blood sugar levels over the past 90 days with a simple self-administered finger prick.
 You’ll then mail the blood sample to a certified lab.
 Within days, you’ll be able to access your healthcare provider-reviewed digital results and useful insights, particularly when using a test from Everlywell.